kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   // ParentBasedSampling configures whether to respect the sampling decision of the parent span.
   //
-  // * When Mode is "On", the proxy will respect the upstream trace parent's sampling decision.
+  // * When Mode is "Enabled", the proxy will respect the upstream trace parent's sampling
+  //   decision.
-  // * When Mode is "Off" or absent, the proxy applies its own local sampling rate decision.
+  // * When Mode is "Disabled" or absent, the proxy applies its own local sampling rate
+  //   decision.
   //
   // Support: Extended
   //